tarantool/doc/doc/reference/reference_sql/sql_beginners_guide.rst

 ``box.space.MODULES:update('json', {{'=', 2, 15}})`` |br|
 ``box.space.MODULES:delete{'json'}`` |br|

-This is how we would populate the table with the values that we showed earlier:
+This is how one would populate the table with the values that was shown earlier:

 ``INSERT INTO modules VALUES ('box', 1432, 'Database Management');`` |br|
 ``INSERT INTO modules VALUES ('clock', 188, 'Seconds');`` |br|